ykrsama/clash-jump/README.md

    ```
    ./setup.sh start
    ```
    This will create a systemd service `clash.service` .
-You can check the status by `systemctl --user status clash`.
+You can check the status by `./setup.sh status` or `systemctl --user status clash`.

 2. Setup port forwarding and system proxy on local machine. (for automation example, see `scripts/clash-forward-mac.sh`)